ADIPEC 2024 on November 4-7 in Abu Dhabi

 Skype

 Skype, created by Microsoft, is a free software for making video calls.
-The “Meet Now” option allows presenters to invite both registered participants and anyone else in general to a virtual meeting, without needing an account.
-As for commercial purposes, it is worth noting that Skype for Business will cease to exist on July 31, 2021.
+The «Meet Now» option allows presenters to invite both registered participants and anyone else to a virtual meeting, without requiring an account.
+Regarding commercial purposes, it is worth noting that Skype for Business will cease operations on July 31, 2021.

 Security

-Skype uses AES, also known as Rijndael, which is employed by the US government to safeguard confidential information.
+Skype uses AES, also known as Rijndael, which the US government employs to safeguard confidential information.
 At the same time, the encryption itself is 256-bit and has proven to be reliable.
-The Skype server uses 1536 or 2048-bit RSA certificates to certify users’ public keys.
+Skype server uses 1536- or 2048-bit RSA certificates to certify users' public keys.

 Vulnerabilities

-By default, Skype does not use end-to-end encryption, meaning that Microsoft can view all messages, calls, and files.
-In addition, the vendor records people’s interactions on their platform, including but not limited to:
+By default, Skype does not use end-to-end encryption, which means Microsoft can view all messages, calls, and files.
+In addition, the vendor records people's interactions on their platform, including, but not limited to:

 • Chat history